Software Life Cycle

 Please note that minor versions get bugfixes, translation updates, and soft forks.
 Translation on Transifex is only open for the last two major releases.

-For example, major version 22.0 was released on 2021-09-13 and we provided maintenance fixes (point releases) until 2022-11-15.
-Critical security issues would still be continued to be fixed until the End-Of-Life “EOL” date of 2024-04-01.
+For example, major version 22.0 was released on 2021-09-13 and we provided maintenance fixes (point releases) until 2022-12-14.
+Critical security issues would still be continued to be fixed until the EOL date of 2023-04-01.
 However, to take advantage of bug fixes, you would have to upgrade to a later major version.

 Schedule